-Cooked this lastnight as I had my friend Marion over for dinner.
+I cooked this one evening I had my friend Marion over for dinner.
 She shared the recipe with me from Gino D'Campo's site.
-I wanted to cook something delish but not have to do much work.
+As it was midweek, I wanted to cook something delish but not have to do much work.
 Well I can tell you this dish will not disappoint.
-I was actually very doubtful it would be good while cooking it as it has no garlic or stock or onions, rest assured it is really lovely.
+Initially I was doubtful it would be good while cooking it as it has no garlic or stock or onions, rest assured it is really lovely.
 I did use half chicken thighs and half chicken breast.
 The thighs are difficult to get the meat off so would have no issues with just using breast meat.
 I served with lots of steamed greens.

 For the filling

 a knob of butter

 2 leeks washed and sliced into 1 cm rings

 Small bunch of parsley or tarragon, finely chopped

 6 tbsp chilled unsalted butter, cut into pieces